|MP 7.01.139||Peripheral Subcutaneous Field Stimulation|

-- Mironer YE, Hutcheson JK, Satterthwaite JR et al. Prospective, two-part study of the interaction between spinal cord stimulation and peripheral nerve field stimulation in patients with low back pain: development of a new spinal-peripheral neurostimulation method.
-Neuromodulation 2011; 14(2):151-4; discussion 55.
+- Mironer YE, Hutcheson JK, Satterthwaite JR, et al. Prospective, two-part study of the interaction between spinal cord stimulation and peripheral nerve field stimulation in patients with low back pain: development of a new spinal-peripheral neurostimulation method.
+Neuromodulation.
+Mar-Apr 2011;14(2):151-154; discussion 155.
+PMID 21992203

 |CPT||0282T||Percutaneous or open implantation of neurostimulator electrode array(s), subcutaneous (peripheral subcutaneous field stimulation), including imaging guidance, when performed, cervical, thoracic or lumbar; for trial, including removal at the conclusion of trial period|

 |0283T||permanent, with implantation of a pulse generator|